mattjmattj/maybe/README.md

 # Warning

 Not every kind of object should be wrapped.
-Typically you will want to wrap classes that provide logs, debug, cache, events.
-You don't want to wrap "useful" classes that actual alter the logic of your code.
+Typically you will want to wrap classes that provide logs, debug, cache, events, etc. You don't want to wrap "useful" classes that actually alter the logic of your code.

 # License